This article is part of our body language guide. Click here for more.

 Facial Expressions

-The last cue is the most important: It’s knowing how to decode the face.
-Facial expressions can be both micropositives and micronegatives, depending on which one you see.
+The last cue is the most important: Knowing how to decode the face.
+Depending on which one you see, facial expressions can be both micropositives and micronegatives.

 Reading facial expressions is a game changer for accurately reading people.
 Dr. Paul Ekman discovered 7 universal microexpressions.
 The ones you want to look out for are: